-Take in some of the London sights, during your studies at UKCBC
+Take in Some of the London Sights, During your Studies at UKCBC

 Tower of London

 Dating to mid-18th century, the British Museum houses one of the world’s most remarkable collections of historic relics.
-With regular exhibitions and such significant relics as the , Parthenon sculptures, and Egyptian treasures dating back thousands of years, the museum is one of the most important repositories of human history around.
+With regular exhibitions and such significant relics as the Rosetta Stone, Parthenon sculptures and Egyptian treasures dating back thousands of years, the museum is one of the most important sources of human history in London.

-Just ask someone from UKCBC
+Just Ask Someone from UKCBC